| Site

 Now, as you can see below, the USA Congress has just passed a law to

 institute "mental health courts."
-And so you'll see the prospects of people
+And so you'll see the prospects

 entering because of crimes related to recreational drugs.... and leaving